xkollar/xkollar.github.io/data/posts/2025-12-14-when-you-cant-test-everything.markdown

 ## The First Attempt (Stumbling in the Dark)

-To make things more simple, let's say we have 5 elements in total and are able to test only 2 of them.
+To start simple, let's say we have 5 elements in total and are able to test only 2 of them.
 It might be tempting to attempt the following
 analysis: